 You might get away with freezing the coffee creamer if it hasn’t thawed completely, but this isn’t recommended.

-Freezing Single Portions Of Coffee Creamer
+How to Freeze Single Portions of Coffee Creamer

 You will be freezing your coffee creamer because you know you will not be able to use it before the expiry date, and if you are the only person using the creamer, you might not be able to use a whole bottle before it spoils.